-With increased settlements, plague outbreaks recurred in 1902 which resulted in 19 deaths in 1904, with the most severe one happening in 1906.
-A newspaper report later claimed that the bubonic plague had originated in India.
-At this point, Indians had already become hapless victims of such outbreaks which were claimed to originate in their Bazaars.
-The unsanitary conditions in the Indian Bazaars which had been occasioned by the location of Nairobi in a marshy area with poor drainage made them prone to the outbreaks.
-The outbreaks in the Indian sections also whetted the appetite of the settlers who were demanding for the eradication of the Indian Bazaar to pave way for European establishments.
-This is indicative of the fact that European authorities used the guise of public health concerns to achieve economic ends where there was perceived competition.
+With increased settlements, plague outbreaks recurred in 1902 which resulted in 19 deaths in 1904, with the most severe one happening in 1906.81 A newspaper report later claimed that the bubonic plague had originated in India.82 At this point, Indians had already become hapless victims of such outbreaks which were claimed to originate in their Bazaars.83 The unsanitary conditions in the Indian Bazaars which had been occasioned by the location of Nairobi in a marshy area with poor drainage made them prone to the outbreaks.
+The outbreaks in the Indian Bazaar to pave way for European establishments.
+This is indicative of the fact that European authorities used the guise of public health concerns to achieve economic ends where there was perceived competition.84

 Europeans were particularly keen on maintaining residential segregation, and not commercial segregation.
 Their businesses were set to suffer if they prohibited other races from purchasing from their establishments.
 85 They thus used crises opportunistically to further segregatory ends.
-Ndege argues that epidemics like the bubonic plague outbreaks presented a dramatic and compelling opportunity for the Europeans to institutionalize segregationist tendencies, colonial patronage, and social control.
-86 To meet these ends, the colonial authorities deliberately disregarded expert opinion like those contained in the Williams Sanitary Report which squarely attributed the unsanitary conditions in the town to poor planning.
-87
+Ndege argues that epidemics like the bubonic plague outbreaks presented a dramatic and compelling opportunity for the Europeans to institutionalize segregationist tendencies, colonial patronage, and social control.86 To meet these ends, the colonial authorities deliberately disregarded expert opinion like those contained in the Williams Sanitary Report which squarely attributed the unsanitary conditions in the town to poor planning.87